Zohra132/A-PREDICT_Cancer_Simulations/README.md

-# Multi-Objective Evolutionary Optimisation of Cancer Treatment Strategies Using SpringAgent
+# Multi-Objective Evolutionary Optimisation of Cancer Treatment Strategies Using MEMAgent Sring
 This project implements a Python-based optimiser, running experiements locally or on a HPC cluster.

-It builds upon the SpringAgent C++ simulation with optional graphics suppport.
+It builds upon the MemAgent-Spring Model developed within Cellular Adaptive Behaviour Lab.
+Bentley Lab created code, currently confidential as paper under review Au et al Cancer Cell 2026, has been annotated at the top of each file.

 ## Run setup
 Install system and python dependencies: